k0sproject/k0s/docs/external-runtime-deps.md

 ### No integration with Name Service Switch (NSS) APIs

-The k0s Linux binaries are by default statically linked against [musl libc].
+The k0s Linux binaries are by default statically linked and do not depend on the host's C&nbsp;library.
 This includes the binaries distributed on the GitHub releases pages.
-Static linking ensures that k0s can run seamlessly across a wide range of Linux environments by not requiring a specific standard C library to be installed on the host system.
-However, this design choice means that k0s cannot use [glibc's NSS APIs], which require dynamic linking.
+Static linking ensures that k0s can run seamlessly across a wide range of Linux environments by not requiring a specific standard C&nbsp;library to be installed on the host system.
+The `k0s` executable and most of the embedded binaries are built without [cgo] and use the [pure Go resolver][netdns-go], which only consults the `files` and `dns` sources of `/etc/nsswitch.conf`.
+The Go executables that do require cgo, such as `containerd` and `runc`, as well as all non-Go executables, are statically linked against [musl libc], which doesn't implement NSS at all.
+In all cases, k0s cannot use [glibc's NSS APIs], which require dynamic linking.

 This limitation is particularly relevant when a system uses NSS plugins, such as [nss-myhostname], for resolving network names like `localhost`.
 Systems lacking